 “Then, let’s think about how you feel.
 You didn’t have a job, then you did, then you didn’t.
 How does that make you feel?”

 This was a key question that would really get the client thinking.
-The progress that he or she made in securing employment had had a tangible and very positive effect on their emotional health.
+The progress that was made after securing employment had created a tangible and very positive effect on the client’s emotional health.
 Navigating through a challenging interview to secure work greatly impacted overall well-being.
 The positive effects of this massive win would most likely vanish when the individual found him or herself unemployed in January, a month that is not that motivating or exciting to begin with.